 Tips and Strategies

-- The best strategies for the classic game also apply to Multi-hand Blackjack here and at other places.
+- The best strategies for the classic game also apply to Multi-hand Blackjack.
 These include hitting on a “soft” 17, taking insurance in case the dealer draws 21, splitting on eg. two court cards or Aces and avoiding betting large amounts to make up for loses.

 - It is recommended that the player treat each hand with different levels of caution and aggression, though with the intention of winning each as if they were the only hand.

 - Setting time limits for each hand/play is also recommended, especially if you are ahead.
 Remember, the house edge will affect the players loss ratio more and more over time.

 - Recording the results of each strategy employed is also a smart way to discover and refine the best strategies and plays for future games.

 Some casino may have differing rules in terms of the play and betting.

 Land-based casinos, for instance, may only allow one player per table due to the space needed for multiple hands.
 Some casinos may also have rule to bet more than the minimum amount per additional hand, though this is uncommon.
 Games can also tend to be more hurried due to the longer time than usual that’s needed to play.

 Online casinos, however, can provide a far more relaxed playing environment and experience, where players can play, and devise strategies, at their own pace.